- Details

 Railroad: Detroit Union Railroad Depot & Station Company

 This is a second company, along with the Fort Street Union Depot company, which had track related to the FSUD station.
 Built in 1882, it was leased to the Detroit, Lansing & Northern; Flint & Pere Marquette; and Wabash in 1889.
-This trackage was part of the Union Belt of Detroit operation.
+This trackage was part of the Union Belt of Detroit operation, a joint operating agreement.

-This company was owned by prominent Detroit business men (Buhl, Newberry, McMillan, three Joys and others) with a goal of organizing a passenger facility for all railroads serving Detroit except the MC and GTW.
+This company was owned by prominent Detroit business men (Buhl, Newberry, McMillan, three Joys and others) with a goal of organizing a passenger facility for all railroads serving Detroit except the MC, the Lake Shore, and the GTW.
 It was chartered in 1881, not long after James Joy was ousted from the Michigan Central by the Vanderbilts.
 Authorized stock ws $2.5 million.

 Built: 1882 opened from Delray to 18th Street, Detroit